Passau, Germany – Danube River Cruise

 Things to See in Passau

-It has become the economic, cultural, and communications centre of southeastern Bavaria.
-Passau has city and state libraries, a municipal theatre, and other cultural institutions.
-Industries include a bell foundry, brewing, and the manufacture of optical instruments, textiles, and tobacco.
-There is also a tourist trade and a steamer service to Vienna.
+About a fifth of the town’s population of 50,000 are students at the University of Passau, which is renowned for its Economics, Law, Theology and Computer Science institutes.
+It is no surprise to note that Passau is the economic, cultural, and communications centre of south-eastern Bavaria.
+It has city and state libraries, a municipal theatre, and other cultural institutions.
+Industries in Passau include a bell foundry, brewing, and the manufacture of optical instruments, textiles, and tobacco.

 Don’t know where a place is?
 Try this map (opens in new window): Map of Germany

-Or visit our zoomable Google Satellite Map page
+Or visit our zoomable Google Satellite Map page TRAVEL TO GERMANY WITH US: PHOTO HIGHLIGHTS

 Other Germany pages:

-Travel to Germany: a Europe Tour that’s a lot more than Beer, Lederhosen and
+Travel to Germany: a Europe Tour that’s a lot more than Beer, Lederhosen and Cuckoo Clocks!

 When to travel to Germany for your tour: weather and seasons